blue-smoke-media/BSM/trello-board.md

 --Optimizing for the Google Core Web Vitals Updates
 --How to optimize your website for your Users Experience {UX}.
 --Page Experience Ranking Signals
+-- How to say Solutions WITHOUT SAYING Solutions.
+        15 Other Ways To Say Solutions
+Answers
+Results
+Help
+The Key
+The Formula
+The Recipe
+The Fix
+Magic
+Oomph
+Cheat Codes
+Pixie Dust
+Secret Sauce
+Elbow Grease
+Blood, Sweat and Years

+Call To Action
+Say something different.
+Be bold, be creative, get noticed.

 -------COMPLETED-----------\*\*Replace Favicon WITHOUT Smoke background!